 Lupus is three times more common in black women than in white women.
 It is also more common in women of Hispanic/Latina, Asian, and American Indian descent.
 Black and Hispanic/Latina women tend to develop symptoms at an earlier age than other women.
-African Americans have more severe organ problems, especially with their kidneys.
+African Americans with lupus often have more severe organ problems, especially with their kidneys.

-What Causes Lupus?
+What Is Lupus?

 The cause of lupus is not known.
 It is likely that there is no single cause but a combination of genetic, environmental, and possibly hormonal factors that work together to cause the disease.